-SOC 131 Crime and Criminal Justice.
-3 cr.
-This course will provide an introduction to the day-to-day functioning of the elements of the criminal justice system in the United States.
-The course explores the nature of crime in the United States, and reviews ideas about causes and solutions.
-Major emphasis is on the sociology of the component parts of the criminal justice system-the organization and role of police, lawyers, court and correctional personnel.
-SS.
+SOC 131 Crime and Criminal Justice, 3 cr.
+Introduction to the day-to-day functioning of the criminal justice system in the United States, the police, lawyers, courts, and correctional personnel.
+Explores the nature of crime and reviews ideas about definitions, causes, and solutions.
+SS

-SOC 134 Problems of American Minority Groups.
-3 cr.
-The nature, problems and adjustments of American racial, religious, ethnic and nationality groups; proposals for reduction of intergroup tension.
+SOC 134 American Minority Groups, 3 or.
+The experience of American racial, religious, ethnic, and nationality groups, and the nature of intergroup relations in the United States.
 SS/HP/CC/ES.

-SOC 138 Sociological Perspectives on Sex Roles.
-3 cr.
+SQC 138 Sociological Perspectives on Gender Roles.
+3 or.
 (Same as WOM 138.)
-A sociological examination of roles assigned to women and men in society, including the experiences of marriage, parenthood, motherhood, employment and occupational attainment.
-Particular attention is given to socialization into sex roles and their cultural reinforcement.
-Both existing patterns and ongoing changes will be examined.
+A sociological examination of toles assigned to women and men in society, including the experiences of marriage, parenthood, employment, and occupational attainment.
+Pays paracular attention to gender role socialization and its cultural reinforcement, to patterns of gender relations, and to ongoing changes.
 SS/HP/CC.

-SOC 160 Sociology of Human Sexuality.
-3 cr.
-Social, psychological and sociological aspects of sexual relationships and behavior, including the social psychology of physiological and emotional arousal, interpersonal attraction, and societal regulation on intimate relationships.
-Concepts and findings in these areas are related to empirical data on sexual behavior, including pre-marital relationships, particularly in American society.
-SS.
+SQC 160 Sociology of Human Sexuality.
+3 or, Social psychological, and sociological aspects of sexual relationarips and behavior, including the social psychology of physiological and emotional arousal, interpersonal affraction, and societal regulation on intimate relationships.
+Concepts and findings in these areas are related to empirical data on sexual behavior, particularly in American society.
+95.

-SOC 170 Introduction to World Population.
-3 cr.
+SOC 170 Introduction to World Population, 3 cr.
 Determinants and consequences of population size and growth.
 Changing levels of birth rates and death rates and their future social and economic implications.
-Fertility regulations and population policies in countries at various stages of development.
-SS/HP/CC.
+Fertility regulations and population policies in countries at various stages of development, SS/HP/CC

-SOC 250 People, Organizations and Society.
+SOC 250 People, Organizations, and Society.
 3 cr.
-Role of organizations, including industrial, governmental and educational, in American society.
-Topics: impact of organizations on members and clients, the internal dynamics of organizations and the interchange between organizations and their environment, including the society as a whole.
-Prereq: sophomore standing.
+Hole of organizations, including business, governmental, and educational, in American society.
+Impact of organizations on members and clients, the internal dynamics of organizations and the interchange between organizations and their environment, including the society as a whole.
+Prereq. sophomore standing.
 SS.

-SOC 291 Selected Topics in Sociology.
-1-3 cr.
-The topic selected will be in some area of special competence of the instructor.
-When this course is offered, the specific topic will be given in the campus timetable.
-Prereq: sophomore standing and one course in sociology or cons. instr. \
+SOC 291 Selected Topics in Sociology, 1-3 or, A specific topic in an instructor's area of special competence.
+When offered, the particular topic is indicated in the campus time table.
+Prereq: sophomore standing and one course in sociology or cons.
+Instr.

-SOC 293 Proseminar in Sociology.
-1-3 cr.
-The topic selected will be in some area of special competence of the instructor.
-When this proseminar is offered, the specific focus will be stated in the campus timetable.
-Prereq: sophomore standing, an introductory sociology or anthropology course, one additional course in sociology and cons. instr. \
+SOC 293 Proseminar in Sociology: 1-3 cr.
+A specific topic in an instructor's area of special competence.
+When offered:

+the particular topic indicated in the campus timetable.
+Prereq: sophomore standing, an introductory sociology or anthropology course, one additional course in sociology, and cons. instr. \